 But has the banking sector been averse to automation?
 The answer is a big ‘NO’ and the proof lies in the Automated Teller Machines or ATMs you see around everywhere.
 ATMâ€™s have been a torchbearer for autonomous operations and one of the most utilized automated consumer service in the world for years.
 From allaying fears of job losses for Teller agents to convincing customers to learn and operate a computer powered machine on their own, banks have successfully migrated this automation challenge years ago.

 But what lies ahead is far from easy.
 Today, the competition for banks is not just players in the banking sector but large and small tech companies who are disrupting consumer financial services through technology.
 Lovingly called “Fintech” companies by the business world, these organizations are focusing on the digitally savvy end consumer to perform financial transactions from their fingertips.
 Banks are forced to open up their financial management infrastructure to these companies, on behalf of customer requests.

 To deal with increasing pressure to empower tech-savvy consumers, banks need to step up their automation game.
 But they need a well-planned and strategized approach because any mishap could lead to irrevocable damages to both financial credibility as well as the brand name.

-Today we take a look at how banks can embrace the transformative power of banking with a phased approach as described below:
+Today, we take a look at how banks can embrace the transformative power of Automation with a phased approach as described below: